QuickSpot/walter-documentation/walter-modem/cpp/http.md

-# HTTP
-## methods overview
+## Methods Overview

 - [httpConfigProfile](#httpconfigprofile)
 - [httpSend](#httpsend)
 - [httpQuery](#httpquery)
 - [httpDidRing](#httpdidring)

-## enums overview
+## Enums Overview

 - [WalterModemHttpSendCmd](#waltermodemhttpsendcmd)
 - [WalterModemHttpQueryCmd](#waltermodemhttpquerycmd)
 - [WalterModemHttpPostParam](#waltermodemhttppostparam)

-## methods
 ---

+## Methods

 ### `httpConfigProfile`

-> Configure a HTTP profile.
+Configure a HTTP profile.

->
-> This function will configure a HTTP profile with parameters such as server name and auth info. \
+This function will configure a HTTP profile with parameters such as server name and auth info.
-> The profile info is stored persistently in the modem, so it is possible to store connection info once, using an Arduino sketch to prepare all settings, and later rely on this preconfigured profile in the modem without the need to set the parameters again in the actual Arduino sketch used in production.
+The profile info is stored persistently in the modem, so it is possible to store connection info once, using an Arduino sketch to prepare all settings, and later rely on this preconfigured profile in the modem without the need to set the parameters again in the actual Arduino sketch used in production.

 > [!WARNING]
-> you first need call [tlsConfigProfile]().
+> You first need call tlsConfigProfile.

 > [!NOTE]
 > **file uploads/downloads** not supported.

 <!-- tabs:start -->

 #### **Arduino**

 ```cpp
 /**
  * @brief HTTP profile